-25 The 'El Amria' [1982] 2 Lloyd's Rep 28; The 'Pioneer Container' [1994] 2 AC 324.
+The 'El Amria' [1982] 2 Lloyd's Rep 28; The 'Pioneer Container' [1994] 2 AC 324.

-26 Section 20 of the Arbitration Ordinance (Cap 609).
+Arbitration Ordinance (Cap 609), Section 20.

-(e.g., China) in breach of a jurisdiction clause in the relevant contract (e.g., a bill of lading).
-In such situations, the party seeking an anti-suit injunction should apply for the injunction as soon as possible and in any event avoid 'culpable and inordinate' delay, otherwise the injunction might not be granted.27 ii Arbitration and ADR
+contract (e.g., a bill of lading).
+In these situations, the party seeking an anti-suit injunction should apply for the injunction as soon as possible and, in any event, avoid 'culpable and inordinate' delay, otherwise the injunction might not be granted.

+ii Arbitration and ADR

-The Arbitration Ordinance (Cap 609) came into force in Hong Kong on 1 June 2011; this incorporated the majority of the UNCITRAL Model Law on International Commercial Arbitration and replaced the previous Arbitration Ordinance (Cap 341), thereby providing a clearer framework.
-Under Section 14 of the Arbitration Ordinance, the Limitation Ordinance and any other ordinance relating to the limitation of actions apply to arbitrations as they apply to actions in the Hong Kong courts.
+The Arbitration Ordinance (Cap 609) came into force in Hong Kong on 1 June 2011.
+It incorporated the majority of the UNCITRAL Model Law on International Commercial Arbitration and replaced the previous Arbitration Ordinance (Cap 341), thereby providing a clearer framework.
+Under Section 14 of the Arbitration Ordinance, the Limitation Ordinance and any other Ordinance relating to the limitation of actions apply to arbitrations as they apply to actions in the Hong Kong courts.
 The Arbitration Ordinance is updated from time to time to reflect the latest developments in international arbitration.
 Sections 22A and 22B of the Arbitration Ordinance give the Hong Kong courts power to enforce emergency orders or relief granted by an emergency arbitrator, whether the relief was initially granted by an arbitral tribunal within Hong Kong or elsewhere.
-On 17 July 2015, the Arbitration (Amendment) Ordinance 2015 was enacted; its main purpose was to remove some legal uncertainties about the opt-in mechanism for domestic arbitrations under Part 11 of the Arbitration Ordinance.
+On 17 July 2015, the Arbitration (Amendment) Ordinance removed some legal uncertainties about the opt-in mechanism for domestic arbitrations under Part 11 of the Arbitration Ordinance.
 On 23 June 2017, the Arbitration Ordinance was further amended to allow third-party funding of arbitration.

 On 1 October 2019, the Arrangement Concerning Mutual Assistance in Court-ordered Interim Measures in Aid of Arbitral Proceedings by the Courts of the Mainland and of the Hong Kong Special Administrative Region came into effect.
-The Arrangement allows any party to arbitral proceedings seated in Hong Kong and administered by the Hong Kong International Arbitration Centre (HKIAC) or another qualified arbitral institution to apply to the relevant Mainland Chinese courts for interim measures in relation to the arbitral proceedings, prior to the issuance of an arbitral award.32
+The Arrangement allows any party to arbitral proceedings seated in Hong Kong and administered by the Hong Kong International Arbitration Centre (HKIAC) or another qualified arbitral institution to apply to the relevant mainland Chinese courts for interim measures in relation to the arbitral proceedings, prior to the issuance of an arbitral award.
+On 27 November 2020, the Supplemental Arrangement Concerning Mutual Enforcement of Arbitral Awards between the Mainland and the Hong Kong Special Administrative Region was signed to amend the existing Arrangement by, among other things, allowing simultaneous applications for enforcement to the courts of both the mainland and Hong Kong, and clarifying that the court may, before or after accepting the application for enforcement of an arbitral award, impose preservation or mandatory measures pursuant to an application.
+On 19 March 2021, the Arbitration Ordinance was amended to give effect to the Supplemental Arrangement.

-Hong Kong's main arbitration body is the HKIAC, which has been designated as the appointing body under the Arbitration Ordinance to appoint arbitrators and to determine the number of arbitrators where the parties to a dispute are unable to agree.
-A new version of the HKIAC Administered Arbitration Rules, accompanied by a Practice Note on the Appointment of Arbitrators, took effect from 1 November 2018.
-The amendments to the 2013 Rules further reflect developments in arbitration practice in Hong Kong and globally, such as in the areas of use of technology, third-party funding, multi-party and multi-contract arbitrations, early determination of disputes and emergency arbitrator proceedings.33
+Hong Kong's main arbitration body is the HKIAC, which has been designated as the appointing body under the Arbitration Ordinance to appoint arbitrators and to determine the number of arbitrators when the parties to a dispute are unable to agree.
+A new version of the HKIAC Administered Arbitration Rules, accompanied by a Practice Note on the www.news.gov.hk/en/record/html/2014/02/20140220\151614.shtml.